This article first appeared in Health Data Management

 By understanding the technology and data gaps, legal and ethical limitations, costs, and social concerns, providers can properly prepare their organization for the adoption and growth of AI and robotic technologies.

-Ashley Amaral and Vashist Krishna are healthcare experts at PA Consulting Group
+Vashist Krishna is a healthcare expert at PA Consulting Group